k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 }

 ```
 I also added a simplified CORS filter configuration that allows you to connect from any foreign domain.
-Of course, this is not recommended in the set-up and should be avoided in production environment:
+Of course, this settung is not recommended in the set-up and should be adjusted in production environment:
 ```kotlin
 import org.springframework.context.annotation.Configuration
 import org.springframework.web.reactive.config.CorsRegistry